antarctica/PolarRoute/docs/source/sections/Examples.rst

 Python Examples
 ###############

-Route planning may also be done using a python terminal.
+Route planning may also be done in a python interpreter.
 In this case, the CLI is not required but the steps required for route planning follow the same format - create a digital environment; simulated a vessel against it; optimise a route plan through the digital environment.
 To perform the steps detailed in this section, a mesh must first be generated using `MeshiPhi <https://github.com/antarctica/MeshiPhi>`_.